 Sump Pump Life Expectancy & Lifespan

 Sump pumps – like any other piece of machinery wear out over time.
 Most pumps will work effectively for around 10 years.
-Each model has an expected lifespan based on its construction, build material and pump power.
-More expensive pumps tend to have a longer life expectancy but there are many good value pick on the market.
+Each model has an expected lifespan based on its construction, building material, and pump power.
+More expensive pumps tend to have a longer life expectancy, but many good value picks are on the market.

-There are a number of things you can do to prevent sump pump failure and extend the life expectancy of your pump like:
+There are several things you can do to prevent sump pump failure and extend their life like:

 - Performing regular sump pump maintenance